Trainings in Person-Centered, Trauma-Informed Care

 Demographics Reviewed: Holocaust survivors, older adults with a history of trauma

-Selfhelp Community Services, Inc.
+Selfhelp Community Services, Inc. | 2019

-Training Audience: Professional service providers
+Training Audience: Professional service provider

 Demographics Reviewed: Holocaust survivors, underserved older adults with a history of trauma

-Trauma Informed Care for Holocaust Survivors
+Trauma-Informed Care for Holocaust Survivors

-Gulf Coast Jewish Family and Community Services, Inc.
+Gulf Coast Jewish Family and Community Services, Inc. | 2018-2019

 Training Audience: Home health aides, anyone who interacts with Holocaust survivors